secretmoo35/cordova-plugin-photo-library-wicklets/README.md

 So, to go beyond that, this repo will always be updated as long as I am working on the projects it is dependent on.

+# What I Use It For, and thus what will almost always work
+- Get permissions to access gallery/camera roll.
+- Save image to gallery

 # How to Use?

 Just use this as a drop-in replacement for that plugin.